onegambler/alexa-tesco-skill/README.md

 ```
 npm install
 ```
-to download all dependencies
+to download all dependencies.

-The project comes with some gulp scripts to make the build easy.
+The project comes with some `gulp` scripts to make the build process seasy.
 So let's install it globally
 ```
 npm install -g gulp
 ```